Raffles City Chongqing

-Raffles City Chongqing is suite of eight buildings in Yuzhong District, Chongqing, China, developed by Singaporean real estate developer CapitaLand.
+Raffles City Chongqing is a complex of eight buildings in Yuzhong District, Chongqing, China, developed by Singaporean real estate developer CapitaLand and constructed by China Construction Third Engineering Bureau Group Co.
+Ltd.

-Raffles City Chongqing features a 300-metre-long horizontal skybridge called "Crystal" that connects the top of four of the skycrapers.
-The skybridge will be the second highest in the world after the Kingdom Centre.
+Raffles City Chongqing features a 300-metre-long horizontal skybridge called the "Crystal" that connects the top of four of the skycrapers.
+The skybridge is the second highest in the world after the Kingdom Centre in Riyadh, Saudi Arabia.
 The entire project comprises eight towers with a total of 817,000 square metres of floor space.
 It was designed by Israeli-Canadian architect Moshe Safdie.
 It is one of the most expensive buildings built in China.
-It replaced the 32-story passenger terminal building and hotel built in 1996 and the Three Gorges Hotel demolished on August 30, 2012.
+It replaced the 32-story passenger terminal building and hotel built in 1996 and the Three Gorges Hotel that was demolished on August 30, 2012.